Page Contents

 - All persons entitled by the Will

-- If any property is to go to the State, the Attorney General must get notified
+- If any property is to go to the State, the Attorney General must be notified

 How Are People Notified?